podium-lib/podium-lib.github.io/docs/api/layout.md

 ##### type

-Sets the type for script which is set.
+Sets the type for the script which is set.
 If not set, `default` will be used.

-Use one of the following values:
+The following are valid values:

 -   `esm` for ECMAScript modules
 -   `cjs` for CommonJS modules